Best Wrongful Death Lawyers in Phoenix, AZ | Hirsch & Lyon

 While accidents may happen all the time, if a person’s life is cut short due to the negligence of another person, the law provides for legal remedies in the form of a “wrongful death” claim.
 Like all states, Arizona has enacted specific laws that address these claims.
 These laws set forth liability, who has the right to file a claim, and the damages that may be recovered under such a claim.
-If you have experienced the death of a loved one and believe someone else’s negligence played a role, you have a right to speak with an attorney.
+If you have experienced the death of a loved one and believe someone else’s negligence played a role, you have a right to speak with an experienced attorney.
 At Hirsch & Lyon, we are dedicated to protecting our clients’ rights.
-To schedule a free consultation call 602-535-1900 today.
+To schedule a free consultation with a top Phoenix wrongful death attorney call 602-535-1900 today.

-Our attorneys regularly advise and represent families who are struggling with the aftermath of tragic accidents, such as:
+Our wrongful death attorneys regularly advise and represent families who are struggling with the aftermath of tragic accidents, such as:

 - Rollover accidents where the victim was ejected from a vehicle and killed;

 - Intersection or T-bone accidents where a driver smashed into the side of another vehicle, killing the driver or passengers inside the other vehicle;

 - Pedestrians struck and killed by an automobile as they crossed the street at an intersection (cases involving jaywalking may still result in recovery with a thorough investigation);